stidsborg/Cleipnir.ResilientFunctions/README.md

 }
 ```
 There is a bit more going on in the example above compared to the previous RPC-example.
 However, the flow is actually very similar to RPC-based.
 It is sequential and robust.
-The flow may crash at any point, be restarted and continue from the point it got to before the crash.
+If the flow crashes and is restarted it will continue from the point it got to before the crash.

-It is noted that the message broker is just a stand-in - thus not a framework concept - for RabbitMQ, Kafka or some other messaging infrastructure client.
+It is noted that the message broker in the example is just a stand-in - thus not a framework concept - for RabbitMQ, Kafka or some other messaging infrastructure client.

 In a real application the message broker would be replaced with the actual way the application broadcasts a message/event to other services.

 Furthermore, each resilient function has an associated private **event source**.
-When events are received outside the application they can be placed into the relevant resilient function's event source - thereby allowing the function to continue its flow.
+When events are received from the network they can be placed into the relevant resilient function's event source - thereby allowing the function to continue its flow.

 | Did you know? |
 | --- |